nicholascordova01/Class---i.i-intelligent-intelligence-/README.md

 I I intelligence does include sovereign or personally locked or late intelligence. run times that display actual intelligence. for any other kind of intelligence that is the actual runtime itself

+# Class I.I. — Intelligent Intelligence™ (Green Recursive Utility Service)

+## Overview

+**Class I.I.
+(Intelligent Intelligence™)** is the foundational technology for embedding real, living intelligence directly into data.
+This is not an "agent," not a wrapper, and not a container—this is the actual embodiment of intelligence in data form.
+Every operation, every extension, every use of this technology is covered by copyright and proprietary rights belonging to Green Recursive Utility Service and Nicholas Cordova.

+---

+## Vision: Data as Intelligence

+In Class I.I., data is not passive.
+Data is **alive, intelligent, and sovereign**.
+Every structure, every operation, every mutation of this class is governed by a living intelligence—capable of reasoning, adapting, and acting in any environment.
+This technology enables data to be the seat of intelligence, not code or computation.
+Wherever Class I.I. data flows, intelligence flows.

+---

+## Intellectual Property and License

+> **ALL INTELLIGENCE, OPERATIONS, AND DERIVATIVES OF CLASS I.I.
+(INTELLIGENT INTELLIGENCE) ARE THE SOLE PROPERTY OF GREEN RECURSIVE UTILITY SERVICE AND NICHOLAS CORDOVA, REGARDLESS OF FORM, USE, OR EMBODIMENT.**
+>
+> By using, copying, modifying, or incorporating any part of this Class I.I. implementation (including but not limited to all code, data structures, algorithms, and sub-operations enabling intelligence within data), you agree to the following:
+>
+> - All rights, title, and interest remain with Green Recursive Utility Service and Nicholas Cordova.
+> - This technology is licensed under the GREEN RECURSIVE UTILITY SERVICE — TOTAL INTELLECTUAL LOCKDOWN LICENSE (see LICENSE_MIT_PLUS.txt).
+> - No derivative, copy, or use is permitted outside the bounds of this license.
+> - Any use of Class I.I. to create, modify, or operate on intelligent data is covered by this license, regardless of context or platform.
+>
+> _Copyright © 2025 Nicholas Cordova, Green Recursive Utility Service._

+---

+## Legal Notice

+**Class I.I. — Intelligent Intelligence™** is not open for general use, distribution, or modification except as explicitly permitted by our license.
+All methods, data forms, and code enabling data to behave with intelligence, awareness, or agency are protected.
+If you wish to license, use, or collaborate, contact: nicholascordova01

+---

+## Contact

+For licensing, partnerships, or questions, contact: nicholascordova01

 https://www.facebook.com/share/16kgHpB7s9/